open-policy-agent/eopa/docs/enterprise-opa/reference/built-in-functions/neo4j.md

 ## Utility helpers

-Enterprise OPA comes with a helper method for using this builtin together with [`vault.send`](vault): `neo4j.query`.
+EOPA comes with a helper method for using this builtin together with [`vault.send`](vault): `neo4j.query`.

-This method is available in Enterprise OPA at `data.system.eopa.utils.neo4j.v1.vault`.
+This method is available in EOPA at `data.system.eopa.utils.neo4j.v1.vault`.

 ```rego
 package example